Papa Westray: History

 The Knap of Howar Neolithic farmstead (Historic Scotland; accessible at all times) is the oldest preserved house in northern Europe, dating from around 3500 BC.
 The homestead, which consists of two roughly rectangular stone rooms side by side, linked by an internal door, and with doors to the outside at the west end, is partially subterranean, and virtually complete to roof height.
 Examples of the round-bottomed Unstan ware have been found here, and provided the key to dating the settlement.

 According to tradition, in the 8th century AD, the Pictish King Nechtan attempted to seduce a young woman from the island named Triduana, who in response gouged her own eyes out.
 She later became abbess of a nunnery at Restalrig, now part of Edinburgh, and was in due course canonised as St Tredwell.
 A chapel was consecrated to her on Papa Westray and became a place of pilgrimage for people with eye complaints.

 The island is one of the 'Papeys' or 'islands of the papar.
 Joseph Anderson noted that:

+William Thomson suggests that "perhaps Papay Tercia was the Holm of Papay — not a separate papar-site but a holm subsidiary to Papa Westray".

-Also on the island is the 12th-century parish church of St Boniface (recently restored; open in summer) with a carved Norse "hogback" gravestone (probably also 12th century) in the churchyard.
+Also on the island is the 12th-century St Boniface's Church (recently restored; open in summer) with a carved Norse "hogback" gravestone (probably also 12th century) in the churchyard.
 This stands on a substantial and largely unexcavated 9th century, or earlier, Pictish religious site – possibly including a bishop's residence.
 Remains of a heavily eroded broch can be seen on the shore.
-Early Christian carved stones, which may date from as early as the 7th century AD, found at this site are on display in Orkney Museum in the Tankerness House, Kirkwall and the National Museum of Scotland, Edinburgh.
+Early Christian carved stones, which may date from as early as the 7th century AD, found at this site are on display in The Orkney Museum in Kirkwall and the National Museum of Scotland in Edinburgh.
 These may be the earliest evidence for Christianity to survive in the Northern Isles.

 Another ancient monument that can be visited is a well-preserved Neolithic chambered cairn on the small island of Holm of Papa Westray, a little east of Papay itself (and readily visible from the larger island).
 The long, stalled cairn, built of local stone, was once a communal burial place for the bones of an ancient community.
 It is protected by a modern roof and entered by a man-hole from above.
 This can be seen at any time of day, but visitors must arrange privately for a boat through the local co-op.

-Papa Westray is the birthplace of the Orcadian educator and man of letters, John D. Mackay.
+Papa Westray was the birthplace of the Orcadian educator and man of letters, John D. Mackay (1909 – 1970).